Value-added tax (VAT)

 The general VAT rate is 5% and applies to most goods and services, with some goods and services subject to a 0% rate or an exemption from VAT (subject to specific conditions being met).

-The 0% VAT rate applies to goods and services exported outside the VAT-implementing GCC member states, international transportation, the supply of crude oil/natural gas, the first supply of residential real estate, and some specific areas, such as healthcare and education.
+The 0% VAT rate applies to goods and services exported outside the VAT-implementing Gulf Cooperation Council (GCC) member states, international transportation, the supply of crude oil/natural gas, the first supply of residential real estate, and some specific areas, such as healthcare and education.

 A VAT exemption applies to certain financial services, as well as to the subsequent supply of residential real estate.
 Further, transactions in bare land and domestic passenger transport are also exempt from VAT.